-Includes content on health promotion, expanded and subspecialty assessment, analysis of data, critical thinking skills and systematic problem-solving process, pharmacology, interdisciplinary teamwork, communication, and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework throughout the life span.
-Differentiates between roles of the professional nurse as provider of patient-centered care, patient safety advocate, member of the health care team and member of the profession; plans comprehensive care for patients and their families; demonstrates skills for safe basic professional nursing care.
+Content includes health promotion, expanded and subspecialty comprehensive specialized assessments and reassessments based on evaluation, analysis of data, critical thinking skills and systematic problem-solving process, pharmacology, interdisciplinary teamwork, communication, and applicable competencies in knowledge, clinical judgment, advanced nursing skills, and professional values within a legal/ethical framework throughout the life span.
+Differentiates between roles of the professional nurse and the licensed vocational nurse.
 Students will meet the needs of pediatric, maternal/newborn and women's health, and mental health patients.
-Students must be currently licensed as a vocational nurse and be admitted as an advanced placement student to the nursing program to enroll in this course.
-Prepares the student to utilize the nursing process with emphasis on specialized assessments and reassessments based on evaluation.
 A grade of "C" or better is required in this course to take the next course.
-Prerequisites: BIOL 2401 and BIOL 2402 and MATH 1314 or MATH 1324 or MATH 1342 and PSYC 2314 and RNSG 1115 and RNSG 1301.
-Corequisites: RNSG 1262 and RNSG1347 and RNSG 1144.
+Admission as an advanced placement student and a current Vocational/Practical Nurse License is required to take this course.
+Prerequisites: BIOL 2401 and BIOL 2402 and [MATH 1314 or MATH 1324 or MATH 1342] and PSYC 2314 and RNSG 1115 and RNSG 1301.
+Corequisites: RNSG 1262 and RNSG 1347 and RNSG 1144.
 (3:1).
 Lab fee.
+Medical Insurance required.